ROCm/TransferBench/docs/how to/use-transferbench.rst

 Specifying transfers in a configuration file
 ----------------------------------------------

-A transfer is defined as a single operation where an executor reads and adds together values from SRC memory locations, then writes the sum to the DST memory locations.
+A transfer is defined as a single operation where an executor reads and adds together values from SRC memory locations, followed by writing the sum to the DST memory locations.
 This simplifies to a copy operation when using a single SRC or DST.
 Here's a copy operation from a single SRC to DST: